umeshbapat/Umesh-Bapat-Portfolio/README.md

 - **AI/ML-Driven Efficiency:** Advocated for **AI-first** approaches in appraisal workflows, integrating ML-driven decision-making to improve speed and accuracy.
 - **Cloud & Microservices Enablement:** Led the transition from **monolithic systems to microservices-based architectures**, improving scalability and system resilience.
 - **Developer Experience & Internal Tools:** Expanded tooling efforts (e.g., **appFactory**) to standardize internal workflows, enhance developer productivity, and drive efficiency.
-- **PR Process Benchmarking:** Identified the need for a standardized PR process and developed a tool adopted by multiple leaders to improve coaching and performance evaluation.
+- **PR counter tool:** Identified the need for a standardized PR process and developed a tool adopted by multiple leaders to improve coaching and performance evaluation.
 - **Successful experimenting with team processes:** I changed the team focus from the static timelines of sprints to milestones.\
 **[My linkedin article: Software delivery teams - landscape that can be creative](https://www.linkedin.com/pulse/software-delivery-teams-landscape-can-creative-umesh-bapat-paxmc/?trackingId=%2Bx7%2FL3h9Tb%2BWnCxwY6gA4A%3D%3D)**
 - **Strategic Hiring:** Owned and optimized hiring processes, working with vendors to refine interview rounds and scale teams effectively.